g00405662FYP/SpamShield-Model/README.md

 ## 3. random.forest.ipynb

 This is the a random forest classifier.
 Not quite as accurate as the updated naive bayes model

+## 4. logistic.regression.ipynb

+This is the a logistic regression model.
+0.96 accuracy